PhilippeR26/starknet-paymaster-SNIP-29/README.md

 > [!IMPORTANT]
 > In this demo, you need at least 0.1 USDC in your account to be able to execute a transfer.
-> To get USDC in testnet, one way is to connect a Testnet account to: https://app.ekubo.org/?outputCurrency=USDC&amount=1&inputCurrency=STRK
+> To get USDC in testnet, one way is to use the faucet of Circle: https://faucet.circle.com/

 Analyze the code to see how to create a such DAPP (start [here](src/app/page.tsx))